 Montford Drive has evolved into an entertainment district with its concentration of restaurants, bars and entertainment venues.
 However the area is experiencing some growing pains in terms of accommodating its new found success.
-Parking at times, especially at peak hours on weekend nights is becoming an issue, and improving the aesthetics of the street with wider sidewalks, pedestrian lighting and street trees would help.
-The future land use vision for Montford Drive and its surrounding area is to continue with retail and office land uses, with an emphasis on improving the pedestrian experience by improving sidewalks, public spaces and adding street trees.
-New developments need to follow the community design guidelines for Non-Residential mixed use development.
-Moderate to high density residential and/ or hotel development would be appropriate only with active non-residential ground floor uses that do not disrupt the pedestrian experience on Montford Drive.
+Parking at times, especially at peak hours on weekend nights is becoming an issue, and it will be helpful to work towards a wider variety of parking options and a highly functional pedestrian environment.
+The future land use vision for Montford Drive and its surrounding area is to continue with retail and office land uses. with an emphasis on improving the pedestrian experience by improving sidewalks, public spaces and adding street trees.
+New developments need to follow the Community Design guidelines for Non-Residential mixed use development.
+Other uses would be appropriate only with active nonresidential ground floor uses that do not disrupt the pedestrian experience on Montford Drive.